maxcohen31/recipes-scraper/README.md

 ## Description
 Scraping bot built by using Scrapy framework that store the data into a SQLite database.
+This process can be achieved by customizing the pipeline.py file.

 ## Run Locally
 Clone the project